CyclotronResearchCentre/bidsme/ISSUES.md

 ## Important
 Issues that affects bidsified data/metadata

- - Extracting bval/bvec from DICOM header (also with hmriNIFTI) provide values in scanner space, not image space, as required by FSL
+ - [x] Extracting bval/bvec from DICOM header (also with hmriNIFTI) provide values in scanner space, not image space, as required by FSL -- *Fixed in 1.9.2*

 ## Minor